Board of Petrobras approves shareholders' meeting; end of the line for CEO

 (US$1 = 5.46 reais)

-(Reporting by Gram Slattery, Marta Nogueira and Rodrigo Viga Gaier; Additional reporting by Gabriel Stargardter in Rio de Janeiro and Paula Laier in Sao Paulo; Writing by Christian Plumb; Editing by David Goodman and Lisa Shumaker)
+(Reporting by Gram Slattery, Marta Nogueira and Sabrina VAlle; Additional reporting by Rodrigo Viga Gaier and Gabriel Stargardter in Rio de Janeiro and Paula Laier in Sao Paulo; Writing by Christian Plumb; Editing by David Goodman, Lisa Shumaker and Richard Chang)